godotengine/godot-docs/classes/class_audiostreamplayer2d.rst

 Description
 -----------

-Plays audio that dampens with distance from screen center.
+Plays audio that dampens with distance from a given position.

+By default, audio is heard from the screen center.
+This can be changed by adding a :ref:`Listener2D<class_Listener2D>` node to the scene and enabling it by calling :ref:`Listener2D.make_current<class_Listener2D_method_make_current>` on it.

 See also :ref:`AudioStreamPlayer<class_AudioStreamPlayer>` to play a sound non-positionally.